vimukt/backend_api_automation/README.md

 Run and tested on MacOS Big Sur (Version 11.4)
 ESLINT is installed and configured.
-Pre-commit hook is used in this project to make sure non linted code is not allowed to commit. run : `npm run lint` command to make code is in proper format.
+Pre-commit hook is used in this project to make sure non linted code is not allowed to commit.

 Running Tests:
  1. Checkout the code from repo.